 Propel(x): What’s the next big technical milestone for Positron Dynamics?

 Bala Ramamurthy: We’ve successfully demonstrated how we’re harnessing the antimatter, which was an important milestone.
-The next step is showing how to use antimatter and convert it into usable energy.
+The next step for Positron Dynamics is showing how to use antimatter and convert it into usable energy.
 That’s the next big milestone, which we hope to hit in the next six to eight months.

 Propel(x): Have you received any government or academic grants to fund your work?